Rogue-strider/Medico-Project/README.md

+**NOTE: This Frontend Project will not Work wihtout Backend you can check this video**

 # MEDICO - Your Trusted Medicine Information Hub

 Welcome to *MEDICO*, a comprehensive platform designed to provide users with accurate and up-to-date information about various medicines, including usage, dosage, side effects, and interactions.
 Our mission is to empower individuals with knowledge to make informed healthcare decisions while promoting safer healthcare practices.